Kaput & Zösky: Minor characters

-Ichabob the Liberator - A native to a planet held in discord for many years, Ichabob is commonly known as Ichabob the Liberator.
+Ichabob the Liberator – A native to a planet held in discord for many years, Ichabob is commonly known as Ichabob the Liberator.
 He has a long, unkempt beard and tattered clothes from staying underground for so many years.
 He was unwittingly freed from prison by Kaput and Zösky when he pretended to be a crazed prisoner.
 He speaks in a strong Scottish accent.

-Max - Like many of the other characters, Max made only one appearance in the show.
+Max – Like many of the other characters, Max made only one appearance in the show.
 He is a cheery and helpful mechanic who installs a travelling device in the ship belonging to Kaput and Zösky.
 He wears traditional mechanic garb and speaks with a New York accent.
 With his moderation, the two conquerors made it to uncharted lands far away from the rest of the galaxy.

-Mermaid Queen - The Mermaid Queen is a large, corpulent sea creature who is the queen of the planet H2O.
+Mermaid Queen – The Mermaid Queen is a large, corpulent sea creature who is the queen of the planet H2O.
 She was shown as the bride to Kaput when he was forced to marry the queen in order to gain the crown.
 She speaks in a strong New York accent in the voice of a man.
 When angered, she emits a large, blinding cloud of ink, like an octopus.

-Boudini - Boudini is a wizard of the planet Hokus Pokus.
+Boudini – Boudini is a wizard of the planet Hokus Pokus.
 He is the ruler and an accomplished magician.
 He wears a pointed black outfit as well as a magic scepter with which to perform magic of all varieties.
 Boudini had plans for Zösky, in the hopes of disappearing him, for he thought that Zösky was a rabbit.
-Kaput rescued Zösky by dressing like a woman, who had caught Boudini's eye, because there were no more women on Hokus Pokus (they had all disappeared, an apparent nod to the David Cronenberg film Crimes of the Future.)
+Kaput rescued Zösky by dressing like a woman, who had caught Boudini's eye, because there were no more women on Hokus Pokus.
 Boudini was converted into a large, savage beast when Kaput stole his scepter and has apparently remained that way since.

-"Cabbie" - The cabbie is a sluglike character who speaks with a strong New York accent and drives the two conquerors around on Rycta Ryctim, while bearing in mind the planet's cardinal rule; obey the traffic signs.
+"Cabbie" – The cabbie is a sluglike character who speaks with a strong New York accent and drives the two conquerors around on Rycta Ryctim, while bearing in mind the planet's cardinal rule; obey the traffic signs.
 He refers to Kaput and Zösky as "touristás".

-Heads and Tails - These two (they are two different personalities with one body) are the instruction manual of the planet Gamma Blorg, and are conjoined twins.
-One speaks in a strong British accent and has a tiara as well as red hair, is named Heads, and the other, Tails is a moose head with a Canadian accent.
+Heads and Tails – These two (they are two different personalities with one body) are the instruction manual of the planet Gamma Blorg, and are conjoined twins.
+One speaks in a strong English accent and has a tiara as well as red hair, is named Heads, and the other, Tails is a moose head with a Canadian accent.
 They argue continuously and have a cauldron as a body.